(above: The Graduate Data Network team)

 IPAA Councillor Elizabeth Kelly PSM opened the event, before Renée Leon and Deborah Anton provided keynote addresses.
 A morning panel, including Deborah Anton, featured Andrew Lalor, Marcel Van Kints and Greg Terrill.
 Following a 90 minute workshop, the afternoon session began with deep dive presentations by Dr. Maria Milosavljevic, Christopher Short and David Turvey and a final panel discussion.
 The event was held at Gandel Hall and was hosted by the Graduate Data Network team.

-If you would like to listen to Renée Leon's Speech, click here.
+If you would like to listen to Renée Leon's Speech please click here.

-If you would like to listen to Deborah Anton's speech, click here
+If you would like to listen to Deborah Anton's speech please click here

 To view Deborah Anton's presentation please click here.